tjanson/docs/content/blog/eks-oidc/index.md

 [AssumeRoleWithWebIdentity][aws-assume-role-web], and S3 IAM policies that will be attached to a new S3 IAM role.

-After the role is configured, a Service Account for the S3 Pod will be created, and annotated with the ARN of the S3 role to bind the two together.
+After the role is configured, a Service Account for the S3 Pod is created, and annotated with the ARN of the S3 role to bind the two together.

 ![Create the AWS IAM and Kubernetes Service Account for the Pod](iam.svg)